 God says in the Bible, "I, even I, am the one who wipes out your transgressions for My own sake; and I will not remember your sins" (Isaiah 43:25, Heb.
 8:12, 10:17).

 God chooses not to remember our sins.
 He chooses never to bring them up again.
 He doesn't forget because He cannot, but He doesn't remember them either, that is, He will never bring them up again.
 Why?
 Because they have been forgiven in His Son Jesus.

-This is why, when you read Hebrews 11, you will see a listing of great people of faith: Abraham, Moses, David, etc. Yet, none of their sins are listed even though they were sinners.
+This is why when you read Hebrews 11 that you will see a listing of great people of faith: Abraham, Moses, David, etc. Yet, none of their sins are listed even though they were sinners.
 Why?
 Because God remembers their sins no more.

 Eph.
 4:32, "And be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you."

 1 John 3:19-20, "We shall know by this that we are of the truth, and shall assure our heart before Him, 20 in whatever our heart condemns us; for God is greater than our heart, and knows all things."